Pregnancy and Childbirth: Fetal Growth Restriction

-With IUGR, a baby in the womb is smaller than normal.
+With fetal growth restriction, also known as intrauterine growth restriction, a baby in the womb is smaller than normal.
 This means the baby is not growing at a normal rate.

-IUGR results when a baby does not get enough oxygen and nutrition in the womb.
+Fetal growth restriction results when a baby does not get enough oxygen and nutrition in the womb.
 One possible cause is certain health problems in the mother.
-These include high blood pressure, diabetes, heart disease, or kidney disease.
-Another possible cause is a genetic disorder in the baby.
-IUGR is much more likely if the mother smokes, drinks, or abuses drugs.
-And IUGR is common when the mother is pregnant with more than one baby.
+These include high blood pressure, heart disease, or kidney disease.
+Other possible causes are a genetic disorder or an infection in the baby.
+This condition is much more likely if the mother smokes, drinks, or abuses drugs.
+It's also common when the mother is pregnant with more than 1 baby.

 During routine visits, you and your baby are closely monitored.
 This is done with ultrasound tests.
 Also, the height of your uterus (fundal height) is measured.
-A baby with IUGR will have smaller ultrasound and fundal height measurements.
-Doppler ultrasound can help confirm IUGR.
+A baby with fetal growth restriction will have smaller ultrasound and fundal height measurements.
+Doppler ultrasound is used to measure how well the placenta is working.
 To look for a genetic problem or infection, amniocentesis may be done.
 This tests a sample of the fluid taken from around the baby (amniotic fluid).

-The growth of a baby with IUGR will continue to be closely monitored.
+The growth of a baby with fetal growth restriction will continue to be closely monitored.
 Any treatment depends on the cause.
 If the mother smokes, drinks, or uses drugs, stopping is essential.
 In other cases, treatments may include:

 Bed rest.
 This helps increase blood flow to the placenta.